 This is dependant on how many units you study per trimester.
 You should expect to be on campus one day a week per unit of study.
 If, for example, you are completing your studies via the full time fast track mode, you should expect to be on campus four days a week.

 We always welcome feedback.
-Any member of SAE staff is happy to hear what you have to say and ensure that this information makes its way to the most appropriate person.
+Any member of SAE staff are happy to hear what you have to say and ensure that this information makes its way to the most appropriate person.
 Students are also welcomed to provide feedback via our student surveys and Staff-Student Consultative Committees which are held at each SAE campus.
 SAE students may also become members of the local student council and/or SAE Academic Board.
-These bodies provide students with an excellent opportunity to enhance the student life.
+These bodies provide students with an excellent opportunity to enhance student life.
 For more information, contact your local student services team.

 Students can access campus facilities during opening hours.
 Please contact your campus for timings.

 You can have your email password reset by emailing the request through to [email protected]